jmadala/workshop-cultivating-coders/README.md

 ** Note: The above output has been truncated in this document for space considerations.
 ```

 Let’s start by doing the simplest thing possible.
 Let's get a simple Docker image to run on the Digital Garage platform.
-To do this, we are going to use the official Docker Hub image for Ghost, a popular blogging tool. (https://hub.docker.com/_/ghost/).
+To do this, we are going to use the official Docker Hub image for Ghost, a popular blogging tool, that has been further curated by Digital Garage. (https://hub.docker.com/_/ghost/).

 ```
 $ oc new-app thedigitalgarage/ghost